Thinking of getting your own video? Check out our marketing video page for more information and video examples.

 Buzzfeed is a social news and entertainment company that’s worth $1.5 billion and video is a main focus of their marketing efforts.

 In fact, video is so prevalent in their activities that they have an entire Buzzfeed Video channel dedicated to it.
 One of the most notable things about Buzzfeed is that they truly understand who their audience is.

-These videos are short, easy to follow, and highly shareable across social — which is possibly why they’ve built 8.8 million followers on their Proper Tasty channel alone.
+These videos are short, easy to follow, and highly shareable across social — which is possibly why they’ve built 10 million subscribers on their Tasty YouTube channel alone.